Our History

 Pendleside Hospice was founded as a charity in 1988 and is one of the principal providers of palliative and end of life care services in Burnley and Pendle.

-When Burnley solicitor, Muriel Jobling MBE first mooted the idea for hospice care in Burnley and Pendle, little did she know that 36 years later, the service would be providing support for over 2,000 people each year.
+When Burnley solicitor, Muriel Jobling MBE, first proposed the idea of hospice care in Burnley and Pendle, little did she know that the service would go on to provide support for over 2,000 people each year.

 Miss Jobling, who passed away aged 93 in 2017, campaigned for a hospice to serve Burnley and Pendle when her cleaner suffered facial cancer and after visiting her in hospital.
 Miss Jobling was inspired to set up a local hospice, as the closest one around at the time was Blackburn.